- Parks Department

 Ash Trees On Your Property

 Emerald Ash Borer (EAB) is an exotic beetle discovered in southeastern Michigan in 2002.
 This larva feeds on the inner bark of ash trees, disrupting the ability to transport water and nutrients.
 Most trees remain relatively stable after they die, but ash trees lose moisture internally and begin to fall apart relatively quickly.
-The trees' instability creates a public nuisance and can cause a hazardous situation.
+The flattened, creamy white larval stage feeds below the bark of ash trees and cuts off all nutrients to the tree and kills it.
+Adult borers are small, elongated oval beetles that are metallic green in color.
+This insect colonizes the top of the ash tree first, then moves down the tree.
+The tree's inability creates a public nuisance and can cause a hazardous situation.

 There are absolutely no restrictions on how you may handle treating (or not treating) an ash tree on your private property.
 The Johnston Parks Department, however, is happy to assist you in preparing for EAB with guidance from the experts at Iowa State University Extension & Outreach.